vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Wednesday 2026-01-21, I skipped all exercises so that I could do an administrative task (physical sorting of documents) in the morning and early afternoon period before my first meal.

+## 2026-01-23: skipped all exercises due to scheduling constraints

+On Friday 2026-01-23, I skipped all exercises because of a combination of these factors:

+* I got delayed in the morning and early afternoon due to time-sensitive stuff with the day job.

+* I had a packed schedule of stuff to do later in the day, so I could not afford to delay my meal too much.